 Who's been charged?

 The special counsel has indicted more than 30 people, including four members of Mr Trump's campaign team or administration, an adviser and long-time ally, and 26 Russians, as well as three Russian companies.

 A former prosecutor, Mr Mueller went on to become the second-longest serving FBI director in history, after J Edgar Hoover.
 His Senate confirmation vote as FBI director went 98-0 in his favour.
 A special Senate vote to extend his term beyond the usual 10 years to 12 passed 100-0.

 With a team of experienced lawyers drawn from private practice and from the Department of Justice, as well as FBI officers, Mr Mueller worked quietly from an unassuming building in south-west Washington, not issuing any public comment during the investigation.

 On 22 March, he submitted his report to Attorney General William Barr, who replaced Jeff Sessions after he was forced to resign.

-What does his report say?
+What does Mueller's report say?